talkimhi/communitytlvTest.github.io/index.md

 show_tile: false
 ---

-This year we're changing the format & doing something pretty nifty.
-Learn more about our call for papers, and the speaking opportunities at Community Summit TLV.
+This year we're levelling the playing field, with one sponsorship tier for everyone, check out the details.